-- ☐ Costs related to your residence contract - ☐ Costs related to any other contract - ☐ Advance payment of General Services Charge - Other costs: - Establishment Fee (if the contract is a Bond contract).
+- ☐ Costs related to any other contract - ☐ Advance payment of General Services Charge - - Establishment Fee (if the contract is a Bond contract).
 This amount is not refundable.
 Please contact the scheme operator if more information is required. - Upfront Management Fee (if the contract is a Now contract).
 This amount is not refundable except in the circumstances described in part 14.1.